-November is a great month for a quick escape to Los Angeles before holiday madness begins.
-You can enjoy a zany parade, check out the latest automotive trends, go to a top-notch film festival, or just enjoy early winter's smaller crowds and generally pleasant weather.
+November is an excellent month for a quick escape to Los Angeles before the holiday madness begins.
+You can enjoy a zany parade, check out the latest automotive trends, go to a top-notch film festival, or enjoy early winter's smaller crowds and generally pleasant weather.

 Thanksgiving is celebrated on the fourth Thursday of November, and the following Friday is often a day off work for many people.